oniony/TMSU/README.md

 ------

-This version aims to improve the performance of the program by removing auto- matic tag inheritence which has proven slow on larger databases and slow file- systems (e.g. network file-systems).
+This version aims to improve the performance of the program by removing auto- matic tag inheritence which has proven slow on larger databases and slow file systems (e.g. network file systems).
 Instead there is now a choice of how to handle directory contents:

   * Add the nested files to the database using the --recursive option on the